 purifying the air of pollutants

-adding more oxygen—which is always good, and could help you sleep better!
+adding more oxygen—which is always good and could also help you sleep better!

-I always say that the set up and decor of your home can have a huge effect on your overall health.
-While there is actual science to back it up (like photosynthesis, for example), plant decor is no exception!
+I always say that the setup and decorations in your home can have a huge effect on your overall health.

-At MK On the Run we love everything that looks good and makes you better at the same time, so here are 7 Indoor Plants that Improve Health and Look Really Good!
+On this blog, we love everything that looks good and makes you better at the same time, so here are 8 indoor plants that are super trendy and can make you feel better.

 1) Aloe Vera